 Our hospitals provide emergency medical services for our local communities across east London and further afield.
 At Barts Health, our patients come first – and every year, we care for more than 300,000 emergency patients, including some of the most seriously ill and injured people in the capital.

-If you have a minor injury or heath problem, then please do not visit the Emergency Department as this is only for patients with life-threatening conditions please call 111.
+If you have a minor injury or heath problem, then please do not visit the Emergency Department as this is only for patients with life-threatening conditions please call 111, who will direct callers to the most appropriate service.

 For more information about what to do if it is not an emergency please click here.